DannyAllegrezza/dannyallegrezza.com/src/pages/about/index.md

 ### Pixels, Web Developer, Greensboro, NC May 2013 - May 2014

-I served primarily as a web developer for this boutique media shop.
-I worked directly with clients to help create custom, dynamic websites as well as managed their web hosting and email accounts.
+I served primarily as a web developer for this boutique media shop, working directly with clients to help create custom, dynamic websites as well as managed their web hosting and email accounts.

 * Developed custom websites using Drupal and WordPress for clients, implementing PSD mockups.